ThomasdenH/iban_validate/iban_validate/README.md

 ## Stability

-This crate is usable on the latest stable release of the Rust compiler and otherwise makes no stability guarantees.
+This crate is usable on the latest stable release of the Rust compiler and adheres to semver.
+The IBAN registry may be updated with patch releases, because of this results may differ even between patch versions.

 ## License